xedders/WD-Finals/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-This final project showcases my growth as a web designer in the first year in college, this consists of my other specialties as well as my first and most recent works in Web Design.
+This final project showcases my growth as a web designer in the first year in college, this consists of my profile and other specialties as well as my first and most recent works in Web Design.

 Guiding Question:
 - This website serves as a resume, where it highlights my specialties and my works.